Apex CDL Institute, LLC

 On-the-road training will be done in school-owned, well-maintained equipment that is similar to what is on the road today.
 Students will drive with our Road Instructors on all types of roads such as city routes, interstate/Highways, and rural routes for added education.
 Initial driving will be done during the day but as the training progresses, some nighttime driving will be done as well.
 Set driving routes will be established and they will maintain a 50-mile radius from the school.

 GI Bill® Student Policies

-In working with the Department of Veteran’s Affairs (VA) and the GI Bill® program students funded through the GI Bill® are subject to special policies abiding by Department of Veteran’s Affairs standards.
+In working with the Department of Veterans Affairs (VA) and the GI Bill® program students funded through the GI Bill® are subject to special policies abiding by the Department of Veterans Affairs standards.

 Apex CDL is a 180 clock hour program.
 Any student being funded by GI Bill® funds must report accurately their daily time with the front office.
 Any time not recorded will not be accounted for when billing for any funds paid to the student by the VA.